www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility/2023-07-12-make-project-deployable-as-a-single-jar.md

----
-title: Make the project deployable as a single jar.
+# Make the project deployable as a single jar.
-date: 2023-07-12
-author: Mārtiņš Avots
-tags: [accessibility, active]
----
 * [x] Add support for jar based filesystem to webserver, instead of the files being available on the hosts filesystem.
     * [x] ProjectsRendererExtension